 Just entered my mailbox, there is a new rev of the vSphere 5.1 hardening guide which was spoken about on the last Virtualization Security Podcast.
-This version of the hardening guide adds a much needed new feature: Profiles.
-Profiles define the level of security requirements based on small and medium business, enterprises, and government agencies.
-There is a public review for the guide over the next two weeks, so if you want to comment or read the latest draft of the vSphere hardening guide please visit http://communities.vmware.com/docs/DOC-22783.
+This version of the hardening guide creates a much needed new feature: Profiles.

-VMworld 2012 San Francisco is over, and I have some time to reflect on my virtualization thoughts in general before getting ready for VMworld Barcelona.
-One thing I noticed is recent announcements about VMware vSphere 5.1 and Microsoft Hyper-V 2012.
-Microsoft and VMware both released a specific new feature to each respective platform at basically the same time.
+Now that VMword 2012 San Francisco is over and I have some time to reflect on my virtualization thoughts in general before getting ready for VMworld Barcelona.
+One thing I took noticed with the recent announcements about vSphere 5.1 and Hyper-V 2012.
+Microsoft and VMware both released a specific new feature to each platform respectfully at basically the same time.
 Is this a sign that Microsoft is really closing the gap on VMware?
-I think we are getting there, but I have also made some other personal observations on how I see virtualization in the future, and I foresee a completely different method and mindset for the future between these two companies.
+I think we are getting there but I have also made some other personal observations on how I think both see virtualization in the future and I foresee a completely different method and mindset for the future between these two companies.

 I mentioned in my last post that I have started the process of preparing for my VCP5 exam that I need to have finished by the end of February.
 While I was watching the Trainsignal training video about installing and configuring vCenter, I got to thinking about how much vCenter had changed and matured over the years.
 Let’s start with a look at where vCenter started and where it is today.